flaminscotsman/MongoDBAtlas-GCP-AIMLv2/README.md

   * Use the Cloud Translation API to extend the `runnerAdvanced.py` to translate your text into another language
   * Consider integrating the Google Assistant API

+# Tear Down

+Once you're ready to terminate the project you can tear down each component as follows:

+* Disable the *Cloud Vision API* and (if required) the *Cloud Natural Language API*
+* Remove the Firewall rule
+* Terminate the GCP VM
+* Remove the Atlas Whitelist rule
+* Remove the Atlas user
+* Remove the Atlas cluster